Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab1/module1/module1.rst

 1. In the AWS Management Console, from the Services menu at the top of the screen, select :guilabel:`VPC`.
 2. In the Navigation pane, under Virtual Private Cloud, select :guilabel:`Route Tables`.
-3. Select the routing table with one subnet.
+3. Filter for your Student#, and then select the routing table with one subnet.

    .. figure:: ../images/routes1.png